 Free, fun, and a perfect cap to your Big Island vacation, the stargazing program at the summit of Mauna Kea provides visitors a guided educational opportunity to learn more about the observatories present on the volcano while helping amateur stargazing find the best views of the heavens above.
-Positioned more than 9,000 feet above sea level, the trip up the mountain from the coast can be a staggering one – the station recommends guests take a break halfway up to acclimate themselves to the altitude change before proceeding further.
+Positioned at 9,200 feet above sea level, the trip up the mountain from the coast can be a staggering one – the station recommends guests take a break halfway up to acclimate themselves to the altitude change before proceeding further.

 Those that make the journey are rewarded with world-class looks at the stars above, which quickly explains why so many countries have installed astronomical viewing stations at the summit.
 Due to the dark skies, lack of artificial light pollution, and low humidity, more than 11 countries have established 13 observation stations on the dormant volcano, measuring both visible and infrared light spectrums in addition to submillimeter and radio wavelengths.

 Free and open to the public, the stargazing program is sponsored by the University of Hawaii and is held every Tuesday, Wednesday, Friday, and Saturday evenings beginning at 6:00 PM.
 Those who venture up the slopes of Mauna Kea are advised that only 115 vehicles can be accommodated at any given time, so once the parking lots are full, late comers will be turned away.

 Kicking things off with an informational documentary at 6:00 PM, guests learn about Mauna Kea, the history of the mountain, and the importance to both the scientific community and to Hawaiian culture.
 At the conclusion of the video, volunteers set up telescopes and guests are encouraged to take a closer look at the heavens above.
 Once it gets dark enough, the star tour begins and staff members point out notable features in the sky using a laser pointer.